hanlab-SNU/GenomicGPS/README.md

 This project is licensed under the terms of the MIT license.

 ### Dependencies
 Please make sure the software called [PLINK](http://zzz.bwh.harvard.edu/plink/download.shtml) is installed.
-Also, the installed plink path was added to system path. <br>
+Also, the installed plink path should be added to system path. <br>
 You can verify by

 ```